LLNL/GRAPE/README.md

                             [default: .grapeconfig.publish.emailMaxFiles]
     --quick                 Perform the following steps only: md1, ensureModifiedSubmodulesAreActive, ensureReview, markInProgress, md2, publish, markAsDone, deleteTopic, done]
+    --remoteMerge           Perform the merge using the Bitbucket REST API.
     Optional Arguments:
     <CommitMessageFile>     A file with an update message for this publish command.
 The pull request associated with
                             this branch will be updated to contain this message.
 If you don't specify a filename, grape